-I appreciate the opportunity to serve as Mayor of our amazing city and as Chair of the Austin Firefighters Relief & Retirement Fund for the past 5 years.
-It's not said enough, but I want to thank all of our firefighters, both active and retired, for the courageous and dedicated service you provide to the citizens of Austin!
+I value and am honored with the opportunity to serve as Mayor of our amazing city and as Chair of the Austin Fire Fighters Relief & Retirement Fund for the past 7 years.
+I want to also extend my appreciation to all of our firefighters, both active and retired, for the courageous and dedicated service you provide to the residents of Austin.